inform-us/requirements_specifications/rules/CAM-ICU.md

   - calculate the number of patients with at least two consecutive RASS scores of -3 to +4 this shift (since 08:00 hours or 20:00 hours today)
 - for each patient with at least two consecutive RASS scores of -3 to +4 this shift, calculate the number who have at least one CAM-ICU score documented (positive or negative) this shift (since 08:00 hours or 20:00 hours today)
 - Numerator = number of patients with at least 2 consecutive RASS scores of -3 to +4 who have had at least one CAM-ICU score documented since the beginning of this shift
 - Denominator = number of patients with at least 2 consecutive RASS scores of -3 to +4 this shift (since 08:00 hours or 20:00 hours today)

-**[A] CAM-ICU Percentage Completions Last Shift Front Tile**
+**[B] CAM-ICU Percentage Completions Last Shift Front Tile**
 - IF the current time falls between 08:00-19:59 (day shift), calculate the number of patients with at least 2 consecutive RASS scores of -3 to +4 during the previous shift (20:00 yesterday to 07:59 today)
 -  IF the current time falls between 20:00-07:59 (night shift), calculate the number of patients with at least 2 consecutive RASS scores of of -3 to +4 during the previous shift, calculate the number who have at least one CAM-ICU score documented (positive or negative) during the previous shift